-Quintessential symbol of the City of Lights, the Eiffel Tower is the most visited monument in the world, and in history.
+When you think of Paris we bet the first thing that comes to mind is the Eiffel Tower.
+Quintessential symbol of the City of Lights, it is the most visited monument in the world, and in history.

 It's hard to imagine that this monument, built in 1889 for the World's Fair (Exposition Universelle) celebrating the 100th anniversary of the French Revolution, was only supposed to stand for twenty years.

-In fact, one of the original criteria stipulated for the Eiffel Tower Paris France was that it could be easily demolished.
+In fact, one of the original criteria stipulated for the Eiffel Tower by the city of Paris was that it could be easily demolished.
 Thank goodness that by 1909 the tower proved valuable for radio communication and so was allowed to stand.

 Good thing, too, because during the Battle of the Marne in 1914 the French military sent signals from the tower to the Parisian taxis that shuttled French troops to the front line, where they stopped the German advance toward Paris.

-The ET is so popular that images and replicas of it appear all over the world.
-In fact, the reason we say the full phrase – Eiffel Tower Paris France – is to distinguish it from replicas, most notoriously the one in Las Vegas USA.
+The ET is so popular that images and replicas of it appear all over the world, most notoriously the one in Las Vegas.

-And now, after 123 years of adoration, replication, vilification and exploitation, there's renovation.
-The first floor of the Eiffel Tower (Stage 1) is undergoing a major refurbishment in 2012, to create an even better visitor experience.
+And, after 125 years of adoration, replication, vilification and exploitation, there was renovation.
+The first floor of the Eiffel Tower (Stage 1) underwent a major refurbishment in 2012, to create an even better visitor experience.

-The Eiffel Tower is the most visited monument in the world, and the line-ups are daunting.
+As we mentioned, the Eiffel Tower is the most visited monument in the world, and that means the line-ups are daunting — usually 2-hours or more.
+Don't worry, though, we have Paris Insiders Secret for you.

 The best way to avoid the lines is to book a tour before you leave home.
-Your guide will whisk you past the crowds, into the elevator and up the tower.
-You don't want to waste your time in Paris waiting in lines!
+You meet your guide at the foot of the tower and he whisks you past the crowds, into the elevator and up the tower.
+You're in Paris, your don't want to waste your valuable time waiting in lines!

-A great monument like the Eiffel Tower Paris France is going to have a great history.
+A great monument like the Eiffel Tower in Paris is going to have a great history.

 Learn about the $800 design award for the first place entry.
 Read about the 1887 protests by leading authors and writers.
 Marvel at the bungee jumps, parachute jumps, radio signals and balloon launching!